Originally Published: December 31, 1969 - Last Updated / Reviewed On: April 7, 2014

 - Feeling very ill, including prolonged vomiting.

 A person with alcohol poisoning, or experiencing any kind of alcohol or other drug emergency, requires attention from medical professionals.
-At the hospital, alcohol poisoning might be treated with stomach pumping or gastric lavage, where the stomach is washed out using a saline solution.
 Alcohol poisoning is serious, and can be fatal.

 In your question, you bring up the very common idea that mixing certain alcoholic beverages will make you more drunk or sick.
 Your example is beer before liquor, but just about everyone has a favorite anecdote about mixing drinks or eating "the wrong" foods right before drinking.
 The truth is that mixing alcoholic beverages won't make one more or less drunk; the only thing that matters is the amount of alcohol consumed in a specific time frame.
 It is possible, however, that certain mixtures of alcohol, and the various ingredients those beverages contain, may upset some individuals' stomachs.
 The best things to do are to pay attention to your own reactions and limits and keep these in mind when drinking.

-As for avoiding both unpleasant drunkenness and more serious alcohol poisoning, it might be handy to recap some advice given in another Go Ask Alice! answer, Avoid hangover?:
+As for avoiding both unpleasant drunkenness and more serious alcohol poisoning, it might be handy to recap some advice given in another Go Ask Alice! answer, Hangover helper and tips for healthy drinking:

 - Drink slowly.